vonHimik/NarrativeGeneratorForTwine/README.md

 To get the key, you need to register on the official OpenAI website (https://platform.openai.com/).
 Then, in the profile settings, select the "API keys" item and click the "Create a new secret key" button.
 After that, the system will generate a secret key for you and issue a small grant (for trial use).

+However, it is worth taking into account that the trial tariff has significant restrictions on its use.
+Including the limitation on the number of requests for a certain time, which, when using this tariff, may not lead to a completely satisfactory result.

 ## Documentation

 Documentation in html format was automatically generated for the program using the Doxygen tool.
 It is also in the archive, in a folder called Autodocumentation HTML.
 To view it, it is necessary to find a file named Index in this folder and open it.